-And then his eyes started filling with tears as Santa gave him a hug and told him that he was loved by many people – by his Mommy, his Daddy, his other family members, his teacher, his friends and of course, Santa Claus.
-I also told him that things will get better, but Santa knew differently.
+And then his eyes started filling with tears as Santa hugged him and told him that many people loved him – by his Mommy, his Daddy, his other family members, his teacher, his friends and of course, Santa Claus.
+I also told him that things would get better, but Santa knew differently.
 I tried to release myself from the hug, but the little boy continued to hug Santa as though he didn’t want him to go.

 Santa went back to the secret room to get changed and then went to say goodbye to Sarah and the other parents.
 He gave a contribution towards their next year’s Santa Workshop and wished them continued success!
 They promised to send him pictures – which he said he would post on this blog.

 I left and rushed home to get showered and changed to go to Vancouver for an audition at Go Studios.

 It’s now 7:00 AM on Sunday morning and I will be doing a Santa visit in Vancouver from 11:00 AM – 2:00 PM.

 My last Santa visit will be on Wednesday, December 23rd at the Cancer Centre in Surrey.

 Sadly, it will also be my last shift as a volunteer at the Cancer Centre.